McCormick & Company Incorporated (MKC)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle (CCC) of McCormick & Company Incorporated fluctuated over the past few periods.
-The CCC represents the number of days it takes for a company to convert its resources invested in inventory into cash received from sales.
+The cash conversion cycle of McCormick & Company Incorporated shows fluctuations over the periods analyzed.
+It measures the time it takes for the company to convert its investments in inventory and other resources into cash flows from sales.
+A shorter cash conversion cycle indicates more efficient management of working capital.